Functions of Central Bank

 The central bank also controls or oversees commercial banks’ credit adjustment.

-Central banks can influence the deposits of commercial banks by performing open market operations and changing CRR to control various economic conditions.
+Central banks can influence commercial banks' deposits by performing open market operations and changing CRR to control various economic conditions.
 This control of the central bank over commercial banks, as regards their deposits, is called the controller of credit.

 8. Protection of Depositor’s Interests

-The central bank supervises the functioning of commercial banks to protect the interest of the depositors and ensure the development of banking on sound lines.
+The central bank supervises the functioning of commercial banks to protect the interests of the depositors and ensure the development of banking on sound lines.

-The banking business has, therefore, been recognized as a public service necessitating legislative safeguards to prevent bank failures.
+Therefore, the banking business has been recognized as a public service necessitating legislative safeguards to prevent bank failures.

 The central bank is authorized to inspect commercial banks to ensure an efficient banking system with sufficient financial resources operating under proper management by the banking laws and regulations.